matn7/Google-Platform-Notes/systemdesign/BBG.md

 * Keeping multiple variants of an object in the same bucket, allowing for recovery of deleted or overwritten objects.

 **9. What level of data durability should the system have?**
-* Data durability is 6 nines (99.9999%)
+* Data durability is 6 nines (99.9999%).

 **10. What level of service availability should the system have?**
-* Service availability is 4 nines (99.99%)
+* Service availability is 4 nines (99.99%).

 **11. Name the main components in the high-level design of the object storage system.**
-* Load Balancer, API Service, IAM, Data Store, Metadata Store
+* Load Balancer, API Service, IAM, Data Store, Metadata Store.

 **12. What is the role of the API Service?**
 * Orchestrates calls to IAM, Metadata Service, and Data Store.